Skip to content

 Sunyata* – emptiness, without form, darkness within darkness…

-I was raised to identify myself as a “Christian.”
+I was raised to identify as a “Christian.”
 Into early adulthood if you had asked me to give account of myself, I would’ve said that I follow Christ.
 That was then.
-One way or another, I have, and do journey on.
-I remember though, those spring weekends when Easter morning service in church was the high point.
-The story of Jesus’ death and “resurrection” was a primary existential tether.
-And “that” was then, but I remember.
+One way or another, I’ve journeyed on.
+I remember though, those spring weekends when Easter Sunday morning service in church was the high point.
+For me the story of Jesus’ death and “resurrection” was my primary existential tether.
+As “that” was then, I still remember.

 A pivotal concept of the Mahayana Buddhist, including the Zen tradition is that of “emptiness.”
 The notion is “non-being” the “not yet” of possibility is the correlate of “being”.
 The whirling furniture of “the world” as we feel, perceive, savor, and know it is a matrix of experience that comes and then goes.
 In fact the coming and going is never separated, except only as abstraction in my mind.

-In order to communicate with you, or simply to store memories, even to entertain thoughts, words which define, which sever reality into parts, nothing but the meanings that-we-have-agreed-upon — are necessary.
+In order to communicate with you, or simply to store memories, even to entertain thoughts, words which define, which sever reality into parts, words are meanings that we-have-agree-upon — are necessary.
 Words work.
-But if they work they also surrealize everything.
+Because they work they also surrealize everything.

-It is Easter, a rite of spring.
-Perhaps you are apprising ways of expression which are indigenous to eastern cultures… If so, you understand that “the world” everything without remainder, simultaneously dies and is born, a transformation that can be counted upon.
+Easter is a rite of spring.
+Perhaps you have thought about metaphors which are indigenous to eastern cultures… If so, you understand that “the world”, that is, all things simultaneously die and and are born, a transformation that can be counted upon.
 The pattern is as real as it gets.
+Easter does not wait.

-Thus this emptiness, the darkness within darkness is the birthplace, a universal mother-of-all-things, our source and end.
+Thus this emptiness, the darkness within darkness is the birthplace, a universal mother-of-all-things, our source-beginning and final-end.

 Strictly speaking no “church”, no religious training, no confession of faith, and certainly no murderous fanaticism is essential, at all called for.